dannylv100.com

 A mode like this will give the fans exactly what they want, a fast paced, dynamic mode that requires team work and coordination.
 This game mode brings all the excitement of a great CTF mode to Gears while adding that key "Gears Twist" that keeps people coming back.

 I would love to hear what you think.
-Leave a comment or tweet at me.
 Thanks for reading!

 - Danny Q